-The word Eth Cepher, is taken from the Hebrew words for “divinity” and “book.”
-This book claims to restore many “missing” books, phrases, and chapters to the Bible.
-The authors have included a great amount of material, that Bible scholars have long rejected as non-canonical into their work.
+The Hebrew word eth (את) means divine and the Hebrew word cepher means book or writing.
+Hence, the את Cepher is the “Divine Book.”
+This book claims to restore many “missing” books, phrases, and chapters to the Bible that Bible scholars have long rejected as non-canonical into their work.

-The Cepher includes all of the 74 previously canonized books, plus another 13 books considered to be inspired and/or historically significant such as Chanok (Enoch) & Yovheliym (Jubilees) from the Dead Sea Scrolls, as well as Yashar (Jasher), 2-4 Ezra (Esdras), 1-2 Baruk, and 1-4 Makkabiym (Maccabees) – all published in the chronological order of their writing.
+- Includes all of the 81 books previously canonized as the Bible, plus another 6 books considered to be inspired and/or historically significant: Chanok (Enoch) & Yovheliym (Jubilees) from the Dead Sea Scrolls, as well as Yashar (Jasher), 4 Ezra, 2 Baruk (Baruch) and Hadaccah (Additions to Esther), for a total of 87 books.

 The Hebrew Roots Movement